 I thought I would have to live like this forever – that I wouldn’t be able to study or go to Uni or have a normal life until I met Professor Graeme Jackson at The Austin and he found a tiny part of my brain that was causing seizures, he said surgery was an option.
 To have surgery was a hard decision for me to make as an 18-year-old, but it was the best decision I could have made as it changed my life.

 This year marks the five-year anniversary of the pioneering brain surgery that changed my life from the debilitating effects of my epilepsy.
 Freeing me from the constant seizures that had dominated my life as a teenager.

 Five years on, I’m living the kind of independent life I didn’t imagine would ever be possible for someone with my form of epilepsy.

 I live away from home and have completed my Bachelor of Education to become a teacher.
 I am driving myself to teaching relief jobs and hoping to soon secure a fulltime teaching position in a primary school.

-I am now 32, married and have 3 kids aged 5, 3 and 7 months and a challenging job directing film/tv and commercials.
+I am now 32, married and have three kids aged five, three and seven months and a challenging job directing film/tv and commercials.
 Life is stressful with a young family and demanding career but, in a different kind of way, a much better way than before my epilepsy was controlled.
 The Melbourne Brain Centre has given me an opportunity I don’t think I could have gotten from any hospital in Melbourne at the time.
 I fully support the Australian Epilepsy Project in making this possible for more people like me.
 I want others to have the same access to treatment that I was afforded for which I and my family are so very grateful.